olebole/irafdoc/doc/artdata.mkobjects.rst

   <dd>If a large number of identically shaped galaxies (size, axial ratio,
-  and position angle) located at the same subpixel (the same x and y fractional part) but with varying magnitudes is desired then by putting the word <tt>"yes"</tt> as the eighth field the model will be saved the first time and reused subsequent times.
+  and position angle) located at the same subpixel (the same x and y fractional part) but with varying magnitudes is desired then by putting the word <span style="font-family: monospace;">"yes"</span> as the eighth field the model will be saved the first time and reused subsequent times.
 This speeds up the execution.
   There may certain algorithm testing situations where this might be useful.
   </dd>